 Mejdulene B. Shomali is a Palestinian poet and Assistant Professor in the Department of Gender, Women’s, and Sexuality Studies at University of Maryland Baltimore County (UMBC).
 She received a PhD in American Culture from the University of Michigan in 2015 and an MA in Women’s Studies from the Ohio State University in 2009.
 Her work focuses on femininity, queerness, and transnational Arab cultural production.

-Prof. Shomali has published three peer reviewed essays on gender and sexuality in transnational Arab culture: “Scheherazade and the Limits of Inclusive Politics in Arab American Literature” in Multi Ethnic Literatures of the US; “Political Social Movements: Homosexuality and Queer Movements” in The Encyclopedia of Women and Islamic Cultures; and “Dancing Queens: Queer Desire in Golden Era Egyptian Cinema” in the Journal of Middle East Women’s Studies.
-A fourth, “The Pulse of Queer Life: Arab Bodies in Gay Bars” is forthcoming in the Arab American Studies Reader (eds.
-Cainkar and Jarmakani, Syracuse UP).
-A chapter on transnational movements in contemporary Arab American poetry is anthologized in The Immigrant Experience (2018).
-Her monograph, Sahq: Making and Unmaking Queer Arab Archives, is in progress.
+Prof. Shomali has published five peer reviewed essays on gender and sexuality in transnational Arab culture: “Scheherazade and the Limits of Inclusive Politics in Arab American Literature” in Multi Ethnic Literatures of the US (also anthologized in Arab American Women: Representation and Refusal (eds.
+Cainkar, Joseph, & Suleiman Syracuse UP September 2021); “Political Social Movements: Homosexuality and Queer Movements” in The Encyclopedia of Women and Islamic Cultures; and “Dancing Queens: Queer Desire in Golden Era Egyptian Cinema” in the Journal of Middle East Women’s Studies.
+A fourth, “The Pulse of Queer Life: Arab Bodies in Gay Bars” is forthcoming in Sajjilu Arab American: A SWANA Reader (eds.
+Cainkar, Jarmakani & Vinson Syracuse UP October 2021).
+Fifth, a chapter on transnational movements in contemporary Arab American poetry is anthologized in The Immigrant Experience (2018).
+Her monograph, Between Banat: Queer Critique and Transnational Arab Archives is under contract with Duke University Press (Forthcoming Fall 2022).

-Prof. Shomali has two poetry chapbooks under consideration: coming of age in arabish and prayers for my father’s dementia. prayers for my father’s dementia was a semifinalist in the Button Poetry 2019 and 2020 Chapbook Competition. coming of age in arabish was also a finalist for the Honeysuckle Press 2018 Chapbook Competition.
+Prof. Shomali has two poetry chapbooks under consideration: coming of age in arabish and prayers for my father’s dementia. prayers for my father’s dementia was a semifinalist in the Button Poetry 2019 & 2020 Chapbook Competition. coming of age in arabish was also a finalist for the Honeysuckle Press 2018 Chapbook Competition.
 She is also working on a full length poetry book.
-Her individual poems and creative pieces can be read or are forthcoming in Copper Nickel, Cosmonauts Avenue, Tinderbox, Diode Press, and Mizna, among others.
-For links to creative publications, click here.
+Her individual poems and creative pieces can be read or are forthcoming in Copper Nickel, Cosmonauts Avenue, The Shade Journal, Tinderbox, Diode Press, The Pinch Journal, and Mizna, among others.
+For poems and essays, click here.